 Taxicabs are among the most convenient modes of travel from one place to another.
-It can be a reasonable option and especially if you are travelling as a group.
+It can be a reasonable option and especially if you are traveling as a group.
 Apart from saving you the hassle of finding a parking space, taxi services offer a fast and flexible means of transportation.

 Normally, taxi services do not pose any danger.
 Nonetheless, when it is not your day, you might find yourself on the receiving end.
-Hence, it is important to implement effective personal safety measures and be mindful about those little things when in a taxi cab.
+Hence, it is important to implement effective personal safety measures and be mindful of those little things when in a taxi cab.
 Whether you’re in the front seat or rear seat of a taxi, making use of a safety belt is usually the most effective way to avoid severe injuries in case of an accident.
 Yet, most people find themselves riding free of the seat belts and especially when in the back of a taxi cab.

 NYC Law On Seat Belts

 If you don’t buckle up when you’re a passenger in a taxi cab, you aren’t alone.
 In New York City, cab motorists, other vehicles-for-hire and their customers are immune from laws concerning car seats and seat belts.
 It’s ironic that while the NYC Taxi and Limousine Commission exempts taxicab motorists, for-hire vehicles and their passengers from laws regarding car seats and safety belts, it also encourages everyone in the vehicle to buckle up while riding in a taxi.
 Passengers are also advised to carry their own car seats when traveling with children.
 On a wider view, according to the Governors Highway Safety Association (represents state highway safety offices) New York is among the 22 states that do not necessitate safety seat belts for grown-ups in the back seats.

 A Seat Belt Can Save Your Life